TejasNambiar/react-crud-app/Reducer-optimization-Notes.md

-## 📝i noticed here you are adding id instead of the entire user object to the list, can you explain why? (commit/cc4a9b45312cc08674d6c3dc57ea2c7288c9a772)
+## 📝i noticed here you are adding id instead of the entire user object to the list, can you explain why?
+(Commit cc4a9b4)

 ### What’s Happening?